What are the values of your company?

 Do you have vegan products

-Our Dark and Dark+ chocolate bars are vegan.
+Our Coconut, Dark, and Extra Dark chocolate products are vegan.

 Why do you mention the cacao percentage?